 1. What are the early signs of low magnesium?

 Magnesium is an essential mineral involved in over 600 functions in the body.
-As you can imagine, with so many uses, there are many possible symptoms that can start to emerge when magnesium is low.
+As you can well imagine, with so many uses, there are many possible low magnesium symptoms.
 Here’s some of the most common:

 • Loss of appetite